-OPINIONS AND OBSERVATIONS OF LEARNED WRITERS ON FREE-MASONRY, WHO ARE IN FULL COMMUNION WITH THE ORDER.
+OPINIONS AND OBSERVATIONS OF LEABNED WRITERS ON PREEMASONNY, WHO ARE IN FULL COMMUNION WITH THE ORDER.

-Meer of those writers on mesonry who belong to the craft, either through ignorance or design, have mystified the subject in such a manner as to render it, not only unintelligible, but absolutely forbidding.
-The opinions, therefore, of those of the order who have written with candor, and with a view of eliciting the truth, so far as they deemed consistent with their obligations, are entitled to great consideration.
-Such are the writings from which the following extracts are made, or, at least, the passages selected generally bear that character.
+Most of those writers on masonry who belong to the craft, either through ignorance or design, have mystified the subject in such a manner as to render it not only unintelligible, but absolutely forbidding.

+The opinions, therefore, of those of the order who have written with candour, and with a view of eliciting the truth, so far as they deemed consistent with their obligations, are entitled to great consideration.
+Such are the writings from which the following extracts are made; or, at least, the passages selected generally bear that character.

-From "The Spirit of Masonry," by William Hutchinson.
-Carlisle, (England,) 1802.
+From " The Spirit of Masonry," by William Hutchinson.
+Carlisle, (England) 1802.

-I am induced to believe the name of mason has its derivation from a language, in which it implies some strong indication, or distinction, of the nature of the society; and that it has no relation to architects.
+I am induced to believe the name of mason has its derivation from a language, in which it implies a strong indication, or distinction, of the nature of the society; and that it has no relation to architects.

 The titles of masons and masonry most probably were derived from the Greek language, as the Greek idiom is adopted by the Druids, as is shown in many instances in the course of this work.
-When they committed any thing to writing, they used the Greek alphabet and I am bold to assert the most perfect remains of the Druidical rites and ceremonies are preserved in the ceremonials of masons, that are to be found existing among mankind.
+When they committed anything to writing they used the Greek alphabet, and I am bold to assert the most perfect remains of the Druidical rites and ceremonies are preserved in the ceremonials of masons that are to be found existing among mankind.
 My brethren may be able to trace them with greater exactness than I am at liberty to explain to the public.
-The original names may probably be derived from or corrupted of Mysterion, res arcana, mysteries, and Mystes, sacris initiatus mystis those initiated to sacred mysteries.
+The original names may probably be derived from or corrupted of Mysterios, res arcana, mysteries, and Mystes, sacris initiatus mystis-those initiated to sacred mysteries.